-Note: In the case of a borrower who has rehabilitated their defaulted loan since their last PSED, the rehabilitation date would be used to determine their RAP eligibility instead of their PSED (effective January 1, 2020).
+Note: In the case of a borrower who has rehabilitated their defaulted loan since their last PSED, the rehabilitation date replaces the borrower's PSED for RAP eligibility purposes.

 Eligibility and documentation

 Eligibility criteria for RAP-PD is similar to that of RAP, with the exception that those applying for RAP-PD must have a permanent disability status verified by the CSLP.
 The Act defines permanent disability as a functional limitation caused by a physical or mental impairment that restricts the ability of a person to perform the daily activities necessary to participate in studies at a post-secondary school level or the labour force and is expected to remain with the person for their expected life.